 Travel and holidays after the Covid-19 in Malaga

 After reaching Phase 3, the capacity of active tourism and visits to natural parks increased.

 It is possible going to the beach, always keeping the social security distances.

 I will try to answer some questions that I receive in the mail and others that I think can be useful both for planning your vacation after the Covid-19 and for any other reason.

 I will update as new questions come in.

-You will be able to travel to another province when both have passed Phase 3 of de-escalation.
+You are able to travel to another province when there is no perimetral closure of both provinces.

 Can I swim at the beach or ride my bike?